 Due to the safety and well-being of clients, online counseling is not for people who may be experiencing a crisis, experiencing suicidal intent or ideation, or experiencing psychosis.
 Online counseling may also not be for those who do not have a safe space at home to comfortably talk (i.e., those in an abusive relationship).
 In these types of situations, in-person counseling is often best so that your clinician can get you to an appropriate resource and so that you feel safe during your therapy session.
-This is something that is being assessed during every online counseling session.
+This is something that is assessed during the intake process and during every online counseling session.

 Barak, A., Hen, L., Boniel-Nissim, M. & Shapira, N. (2008).
 A comprehensive review and a meta-analysis of the effectiveness of Internet-based psychotherapeutic interventions.
 Journal of Technology in Human Services, 26, 109 –160.